Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Authentication.md

 # Authentication

-At first connection, users will be prompted to enter their password.
-After successful authentication, a session will be created for a pre-defined amount of time, prompting users to re-authenticate once the sessions has expired.
+To improve security, access to Webcampak requires authentication, user sessions are created for a pre-defined amount of time, prompting users to re-authenticate at regular interval.

-Webcampak only supports connection via HTTPS.
-Depending of the system you are connecting to, you might either be redirected automatically to the HTTPS version or be prompted to do so.
+Access to Webcampak is only possible through HTTPS, depending of the systems users are either be prompted to connect manually through HTTPS or are automatically redirected to an HTTPS connectioin.

 ## Splash Screen

-The splash screen allows you to select between a fully featured Desktop application and a Dashboard application.
+Webcampak splash screen provides users with a choice between a fully featured Desktop application and a lighter Dashboard application.

 The Desktop application provide most features and allow both viewing content and performing advanced configuration.
 The Dashboard application is a simplier view into the Webcampak with a more modern user interface.